dune-sn-online-pointing/dunesw-config/README.md

 The script `condor/submit_pointing_training_ES_70MeV_noiseless.sh` is set up for what the name says.
 See the usage with -h, it's should be simple to use.
-See the Google sheet to know what samples you are supposed to produce.